hvmptydvmpty/catpic/README.rst

      python3 -m http.server --bind localhost --directory ./target/doc 8002 &

-3. One more notable feature in the previous item is that source code of dependency crates is formatted in ``target/doc/src`` and is convenient for studying their methods.
+3. One more notable feature in the previous item is that formatted source code of dependency crates can be found in ``target/doc/src`` and comes handy for studying other people's coding.

 References
 ==========